Victor Jackovich: Later career

 In 1998 and 1999, Jackovich led the U.S. delegation to the Royaumont Process, linking U.S., European and other international efforts in southeastern Europe.
 He was the 1998 recipient of the American Bar Association's Max Kampelman Award for "advancing the rule of law in Central and Eastern Europe and the former Soviet Union," and in 1999 he received the Serb Civic Society Award.
-From 1999 to 2002, he served as Associate Director of the George Marshall European Center for Security Studies in Garmisch, Germany, a U.S. Department of Defense training institute for military and political leadership in Eastern Europe and the former Soviet Union.
+From 1999 to 2002, he served as associate director of the George Marshall European Center for Security Studies in Garmisch, Germany, a U.S. Department of Defense training institute for military and political leadership in Eastern Europe and the former Soviet Union.

-In 2002 and 2003, in the aftermath of the September 11, 2001 terrorist attacks in the United States, Jackovich undertook an assignment as the U.S. government's Senior Political Advisor for U.S. Military Operations in Afghanistan, working from Bagram Air Base.
+In 2002 and 2003, following the September 11 attacks in the United States in 2001, Jackovich undertook an assignment as the U.S. government's Senior Political Advisor for U.S. Military Operations in Afghanistan, working from Bagram Air Base.
 In this position he was responsible for providing policy direction and recommendations to military, security and counter-terrorism operations in Afghanistan, Pakistan and Central Asia.
-He played a key role in the founding of the Tripartite Commission, a high-level gathering of American, Afghan and Pakistani military and government officials developing policies on cross-border terrorism, and he served as the U.S. representative to the Commission.
+He played a key role in the founding of the Tripartite Commission, a high-level gathering of American, Afghan and Pakistani military and government officials developing policies on cross-border terrorism, and he served as the U.S. representative to the commission.
 In 2003, he received the Distinguished Civilian Service Award, conferred by the Chairman of the Joint Chiefs of Staff for "policy guidance provided and special programs designed for the U.S. European Command – EUCOM – in order to accelerate integration of new democracies of Eastern Europe and former Soviet Union into NATO and Euro-Atlantic associations."

-In 2004 he retired from the U.S. government with 33 years of service.
-In the following year, he became Senior Associate at the Center for Strategic and International Studies in Washington, DC.
+In 2004, he retired from the U.S. government with 33 years of service.
+In the following year, he became Senior Associate at the Center for Strategic and International Studies in Washington, D.C.
 He now works as a consultant to U.S. defense contractors and other entities, serving both as president of the Washington-based consulting firm Jackovich International and vice president for international relations for Ervin Technical Associates.
 Currently he is also U.S. representative on the European Union's Business Advisory Council for Southeast Europe and a member of the board of trustees of a northern Italian and central European business and policy association.

 Jackovich is married to Deborah Jones, also a U.S. diplomat.
 Jackovich has one son.